 This activity includes funds available for the Community and Cultural Enhancement Program (CCEP) grants that have not been executed as well as the five Community Enhancement Fund (CoEF) program grants that still remain open.
 As for the remaining CoEF grants, Alliance for Downtown New York has expended \$1,372,394 of the awarded \$1,500,000.
-During this past quarter, no requests for reimbursement were received.
-The remaining \$127,606 is expected to be used for the de-installation of the final temporary art installation project.
-Due to private, adjacent construction, the de-installation has been delayed.
-It is still expected that the project will be completed in 2015 but we do not expect the final reimbursement requests to be submitted until the first quarter of 2016.
+During this past quarter, a reimbursement request was processed which is expected to be paid in the current quarter.
+Due to private, adjacent construction, the de-installation has been delayed but we expect that the project will be closed in 2016.
 New York City Health and Hospitals Corporation (NYCHHC) completed their \$257 million modernization project which included constructing and outfitting approximately 30,000 square feet of third floor space that provides 50 fully equipped treatment rooms for the purpose of providing healthcare services for women and children.
-NYCHHC has submitted a reimbursement request for over \$800,000 which is under review.
+NYCHHC has submitted some reimbursement requests which is under review.

-Planning for the next phase of the Corlears Hook Park project has begun; the City of New York Parks Department is ready to move forward with the amended project scope.
+Planning for the next phase of the Corlears Hook Park project has begun; the City of New York Parks Department indicated that they expect to move forward with an amended project scope in the near future.
 The initial phase involving the construction of a ball field was completed without the use of LMDC funds.
-This project phase will focus on the adjacent comfort station.
+The new or amended project scope will focus on the adjacent comfort station.

-While Grand Street Settlement representatives have indicated their desire to extend their agreement and move forward with their project, they are still working with the City and others on securing a long term lease and additional financial support.
-Meetings regarding the lease were held in July and negotiations continue.
-Final costs associated with the Battery Park Carousel were reimbursed during the second quarter.
+While Grand Street Settlement (GSS) representatives have indicated their desire to extend their agreement and move forward with their project, they are still working with the City and others on securing a long term lease and additional financial support.
+Some progress has been made and GSS expects to move forward with the project later this year.
 LMDC Staff continues working with each these grant recipients to further their projects and process outstanding payment requisitions.
 We are also working with the proposed CCEP grant recipients to move their projects forward, as well.